Ask a doctor about a prescription for COR PIK CALLICIDA COLODION

 Package Leaflet: Information for the User

-Cor Pik callicida colodión
+Cor Pik Callicida Collodion

 Salicylic Acid/Acetic Acid

-Read this leaflet carefully before you start to use this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to use this medication, as it contains important information for you.

-Follow exactly the administration instructions for the medicine contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor or pharmacist.

-Cor Pik callicida is indicated for adults and children over 12 years old.
+Cor Pik Callicida is indicated for adults and children over 12 years old.

-Do not use Cor Pik callicida:
+Do not use Cor Pik Callicida:

-Warnings and precautions
+Warnings and Precautions

-Consult your doctor or pharmacist before starting to use Cor Pik callicida.
+Consult your doctor or pharmacist before starting to use Cor Pik Callicida.

 Children

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Inform your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

-Do not use this medication with preparations such as abrasive soaps or products containing exfoliants (benzoyl peroxide, resorcinol, sulfur, tretinoin) or containing alcohol.
+Do not use this medication with preparations such as abrasive soaps or products containing exfoliants (benzoyl peroxide, resorcinol, sulfur, tretinoin) or alcohol.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-As a precaution, it is preferable to avoid using Cor Pik callicida during pregnancy and breastfeeding.
+As a precaution, it is preferable to avoid using Cor Pik Callicida during pregnancy and breastfeeding.

-Driving and operating machinery
+Driving and Using Machines

-The influence of this medication on the ability to drive and operate machinery is negligible or insignificant.
+The influence of this medication on the ability to drive and use machines is nil or insignificant.

-Follow exactly the administration instructions of the medication contained in this leaflet or those indicated by your doctor or pharmacist.
-In case of doubt, ask your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor or pharmacist.
+If in doubt, ask your doctor or pharmacist.

 The recommended dose is: